elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

 ## Talks

-Corentin and I split up for most of the talks for maximum coverage.
-As such, we attended a _lot_ of talks.
+We attended a _lot_ of talks this year.
 We've embedded the recordings below as well, since they recorded and uploaded all of them already (which is _awesome_).

 ### Desktop Secrets Management for the Future